ZenDevelopmentEcosystem/FileSet/docs/commands/config.md

 Config Command
 ==============

 Command to print and validate the applied configuration.
+Note that paths that appear as relative paths in the configuration might be expanded to the absolute path and the displayed configuration might not be round-trip safe vs original configuration files.

-Defaults to `~/.fileset.yml`, but can be overridden by environmental variable `FILESET_CONFIG`.
+Configuration file location defaults to `~/.fileset.yml`, but can be overridden by environmental variable `FILESET_CONFIG`.

 Validate and print the fully applied configuration: